CMB-BNU/DeepASmRNA/README.md

 -o transcriptas_type.txt ### optional, output file name
 ```

-Note that input file should be a csv file contains 4 columns, the 1st columns for seq id, 2nd for upstream seq, 3rd for alternative seq, 4th for downstream seq.
-2nd and 4th should in length 50.

 Also you can use a very small dataset to enhance the performance of model, for example:

 ```bash